andreatramacere/jetset/doc/user_guide/documentation_notebooks/jet_model_phys_SSC/Jet_example_phys_SSC.rst

 Setting the parameters
 ----------------------

-assume you want to change some of the parameters in your model, you can use two methods:
+Assume you want to change some of the parameters in your model, you can use two methods:

 1) using the :class:`.Jet.set_par()` method